 If you own substantial liquid assets, either in a business or in your investment portfolio, you might not see any reason to borrow money.
 Why take out a loan when you already have funds available to you?

-There are a number of situations, however, where there could be a distinct advantage to utilizing a line of credit, even if you have sufficient personal resources available:
+There are a number of situations, however, where there could be a distinct advantage to utilizing a line of credit or a mortgage, even if you have sufficient personal resources available:

 - To cover large or unexpected personal expenses